Clark Johnson ParadigmLast changed 11/15 8:39A MST

 Counterplans bad is probably not a reason to vote aff

 I don’t judge this event as often so I may lack a more nuanced understanding of how things function in LD compared to policy, but with that being said I’m open to however you want to do it, be it traditional or progressive.
+Your phil and theory debates are a little alien to me coming from how we approach similar arguments in policy, so if that’s what you think you’ll be going for in your 2ar or nr be super clear.
 Most of my thoughts about args in cx will color my analysis of the arguments you make in LD.
-Also phil debates are hard for me coming from how we do things in cx.
-Your theory debates are also strange to me, so if that’s what you think you’ll be going for in your 2ar or nr be super clear.

 I dont consider the time it takes for your opponents to provide you their evidence as prep time, and I don't think you need to take cx time for it either.
 If you can’t tell, I am primarily a policy judge and as such I probably have a higher standard for evidence quality and access than your average judge.